Esure

 Esure Group plc (stylised as esure) is an Internet and telephone based insurance company based in Reigate, Surrey, England.
 It also has offices in Manchester and Glasgow.
-The company was listed on the London Stock Exchange until it was acquired by Bain Capital in December 2018.

 History

 Esure was founded in 2000 by businessman Peter Wood, who also launched the Direct Line insurance company for the Royal Bank of Scotland.

 Esure is also known for its high-profile commercials with Michael Winner, used from 2002 to 2005 and resuming in 2007.
 The adverts spawned the phrase, "Calm down dear, it's a commercial".

-On 21 November 2007, it was announced that Esure would replace E.ON as the sponsor of ITV National Weather bulletins.
+In 2007, it was announced that Esure would replace E.ON as the sponsor of ITV National Weather bulletins.
 The two-year deal, rumoured to be worth £10 million, was negotiated by Carat Sponsorship and began on 1 January 2008.

-Lloyds Banking Group sold its 70% stake in Esure to Esure Group Holdings, led by Peter Wood on 11 February 2010.
-The share was valued at around £185 million.
-The company was listed on the London Stock Exchange in March 2013.
-On the 8 December 2014, Esure announced that it was acquiring the remaining 50% of shares in financial comparison website Gocompare.com having previously secured a non-controlling stake in the company.
-In November 2016 the company demerged Gocompare.com again.
+On 11 February 2010, Lloyds Banking Group sold its 70% stake in the firm to a company led by Wood, Esure Group Holdings, in a deal valued at £185 million.
+On December 8, 2014, Esure announced that it was acquiring the remaining 50% of shares in financial comparison website Gocompare.com having previously secured a non-controlling stake in the company.

-In August 2018 the company agreed to be acquired by Bain Capital.
-The takeover was sanctioned by the High Court in December 2018.
+In August 2018, two years after demerging Gocompare.com again, it agreed to be acquired by Bain Capital; the takeover was sanctioned by the High Court in December.
+This transaction ends a five-year period in which Esure was listed on the London Stock Exchange.

-In March 2020, Founder Sir Peter Wood stepped down as Chairman, and was replaced by Andy Haste.
+In April 2025, five years after Andy Haste replaced Wood as chairman of Esure, it was announced that Bain Capital had agreed to sell the company for €1.510bn to Ageas.
+On 30 September, it was announced that the transaction had been completed.